Oka Antara

 Oka Antara (born Nyoman Oka Wisnupada Antara; 8 July 1981) is an Indonesian actor of Balinese descent.
-He is best known for starring in the films Sang Penari (2011), V/H/S/2 (2013), Killers (2014), and The Raid 2 (2014).
+He is best known for starring in the films The Dancer (2011), V/H/S/2 (2013), Killers (2014), and The Raid 2 (2014).

 Life and career

-Antara was born in Jakarta on 8 July 1981.
+Oka Antara was born in Jakarta on 8 July 1981.
 He is of Balinese descent.
-Antara made his film debut in 2005 with Gue Kapok Jatuh Cinta (I Give Up on Falling in Love).
-One of the film's directors, Thomas Nawilis, asked him to write the film's soundtrack; Antara did so, and sang a duet with Sabria Kono entitled "So Special" for the film.
+Oka Antara made his film debut in 2005 with Gue Kapok Jatuh Cinta (I Give Up on Falling in Love).
+One of the film's directors, Thomas Nawilis, asked him to write the film's soundtrack.
+Oka Antara did so, and sang a duet with Sabria Kono entitled "So Special" for the film.
 After the film's success, Antara continued acting.
-In 2006 he played in Dunia Mereka (Their World), and the following year he was in Hantu (Ghost).
+In 2006, he played in Dunia Mereka (Their World), and the following year he was in Hantu (Ghost).

-In 2008 he played Syaiful in Ayat-Ayat Cinta (Verses of Love), a film by Hanung Bramantyo; the part earned him a Citra Award nomination at the Indonesian Film Festival.
+In 2008, he played Syaiful in Ayat-Ayat Cinta (Verses of Love), a film by Hanung Bramantyo; the part earned him a Citra Award nomination at the Indonesian Film Festival.
 The following year he appeared in another Bramantyo film, Perempuan Berkalung Sorban (Woman with a Turban); he considered the script very interesting, citing it as his reason for joining the cast.
 This role earned him an award for Best Supporting Actor at the 2009 Bandung Film Festival.
-That same year he played a Presidential Protection Squad member in Queen Bee, directed by Fajar Nugroho.
+That same year, he played a Presidential Protection Squad member in Queen Bee, directed by Fajar Nugroho.
 For the role, he studied the squad's role from books and took training from a real-life member.

-Antara earned another Best Actor award, this time at the Indonesian Movie Awards, for his role in 2010's Hari Untuk Amanda (Days for Amanda), which garnered him a nomination for the Citra Award for Best Leading Actor.
-Afterwards, the newspaper Kompas reported that he was taking a break from acting to write a film scenario.
+Oka Antara earned another Best Actor award, this time at the Indonesian Movie Awards, for his role in 2010's Hari Untuk Amanda (Days for Amanda), which garnered him a nomination for the Citra Award for Best Leading Actor.
+Afterward, the newspaper Kompas reported that he was taking a break from acting to write a film scenario.

-In 2011, Antara was approached by producer Shanty Harmayn for the leading role of Rasus in Ifa Isfansyah's film Sang Penari (The Dancer).
-In preparing for the role as a malnourished young man, Antara cut back on his food intake; he later splurged when he had to play Rasus as a soldier.
+In 2011, Oka Antara was approached by producer Shanty Harmayn for the leading role of Rasus in Ifa Isfansyah's film Sang Penari (The Dancer).
+In preparing for the role as a malnourished young man, Oka Antara cut back on his food intake; he later splurged when he had to play Rasus as a soldier.
 His acting in the role led to a Citra Award nomination for Best Actor, although he lost to Emir Mahira of Rumah Tanpa Jendela (House Without Windows).